kwaldenphd/tabular-data-python/README.md

 Q9: Load a small CSV file that includes header info.
 Include code + comments.

-Q10: Load a small CSV that does include headers and manually set the headers.
+Q10: Load a small CSV that does not include headers and manually set the headers.
 Include code + comments.

 Q11: Create your own small data structure and write it to CSV file.
 Describe what you expect to see and what actually happens when you look at the output.
 Include code + comments.